brainworkup/bwu/inst/rmarkdown/templates/npsychreport/skeleton/dsm5_icd10_diagnoses.md

 780.09 (R41.0) Unspecified Delirium

 ## Major and Mild Neurocognitive Disorders
-Specify whether due to: Alzheimer’s disease, Frontotemporal lobar degeneration, Lewy body disease, Vascular disease, Traumatic brain injury, Substance/medication use, HIV infection, Prion disease, Parkinson’s disease, Huntington’s disease, Another medical condition, Multiple etiologies, Unspecified
-aSpecify: Without behavioral disturbance, With behavioral disturbance.
-For mild neurocognitive disorder, behavioral disturbance cannot be coded but should still be indicated in writing. bSpecify current severity: Mild, Moderate, Severe.
-This specifier applies only to major neurocognitive disorders (including probable and possible).
-Note: As indicated for each subtype, an additional medical code is needed for major neurocognitive disorders, including those due to probable and possible medical etiologies.
-The medical etiology should be coded first before the code for the major neurocognitive disorder.
-An additional medical code should not be used for mild neurocognitive disorder.

 Major or Mild Neurocognitive Disorder Due to Alzheimer’s Disease
 ___.__ (___.__)
 Major Neurocognitive Disorder Due to Probable Alzheimer’s Diseaseb